Joshua has work experience in aerospace/aluminum manufacturing & distribution. He received his BBA in accounting from Kent State University.

 A rectangle symbol laying on the long side represents a computerized process.
 You would want to use this symbol when any type of program-driven task is used.
 If that task involves saving, then the computer process should be updating a disk.
 The trapezoid serves as a manual process.
 This could be any physical action such as an inspection or task that requires movement.
 The diamond shape is for decision making.
 You must make sure that you place you yes/no and arrows in the proper positions.

-Input Output Symbols
+Step 7: Add Input Output Symbols

 Lastly, we have the symbols that represent input and output data.
 You have the opportunity to move a single document or multiple documents through the process.
 The trapezium represents a keyed input.
 This really does take the shape of a keyboard and represent any keyed data entries.

-Example 1 Explanation
+Example Chart 1: Explanation

-The example below shows a process that represents the life of an order in a company selling distributing plastic resin.
+The example below shows a process that represents the life of an order in a company distributing plastic resin.
 As you can see, the lane that was discussed earlier keep the process organized by letting the user of the document know where they are in the process.

-Example 2 Explanation
+Example Chart 2: Explanation